Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

   - Type 2: applied AI engineering at a frontier lab
 - **WLB**: 55–65 hrs/week is OK, but 80+ hrs/week is too much
 - **Stability**: hopefully the company will still exist in 3–4 years

-Think clearly about your goals before interviewing.
-To prepare well to land a worthwhile offer in this market, you inevitably lose some productivity at work.
-So only interview when there's an undeniable upside.
-And once you start, commit to finishing within 2 months with full determination.
-Otherwise, it may be much better to stay put.

 # Recap: "Standard" MLE Interviews